2005–06 Florida State Seminoles men's basketball team

 The 2005–06 Florida State Seminoles men's basketball team represented Florida State University in the 2005–06 NCAA Division I men's basketball season.
+The team was coached by Leonard Hamilton.

+On December 31, 2005, Florida State defeated Nebraska 74-60 in the Orange Bowl Basketball Classic.

-Led by head coach Leonard Hamilton in his 4th season, the Seminoles would end the regular season fifth in the ACC standings, losing in the first round of the ACC tournament to 12 seed Wake Forest.
+The Seminoles would end the regular season fifth in the ACC standings, losing in the first round of the ACC tournament to 12 seed Wake Forest.
 They were invited to the NIT where they defeated Butler before losing to South Carolina in the second round to finish the season with a record of 20–10 (9–7 ACC).